codedavinci/sockets.io/README.md

 * Make sure you have node.js and git installed on your machine.

-* Clone this into your local machine using the terminal (mac) or Gitbash (PC) > git clone [https://github.com/codedavinci/websockets.git]
+* Clone this into your local machine using the terminal (mac) or Gitbash (PC) > git clone [https://github.com/codedavinci/sockets.io.git]

-* CD to the folder cd noderequest-bestpractices
+* CD to the folder cd socket-io
 Run > npm-install to install the project dependencies

+* Enjoy it.